python/cpython/Doc/library/asyncio-stack.rst

    Capture the async call stack for the current task or the provided :class:`Task` or :class:`Future`.

-   The function receives an optional keyword-only *future* argument.
+   The function recieves an optional keyword-only *future* argument.
-   If not passed, the current task will be used.
+   If not passed, the current running task will be used.
 If there's no current task, the function returns ``None``.

    Returns a ``FutureCallStack`` named tuple: